dbt-labs/segment/README.md

 > ⛔🏚️ This package is no longer developed or maintained by dbt Labs.
-If you're interested in forking/adopting it, reach out in #package-ecosystem on dbt Slack.
+A fork is maintained at https://github.com/fleetio/dbt-segment

 # dbt-segment
 This [dbt package](https://docs.getdbt.com/docs/package-management):